Call us 203-307-5500

 Parent and preschooler doing a special goodbye handshake at daycare entrance as part of a drop-off routine

-When to Be Concerned About Daycare Crying
+Is It Normal?
+When to Worry About Daycare Tears

 While drop-off tears are normal, there are situations where the crying may signal something that needs closer attention.